Sz-Tim/isRev/ms/ideas/ideas.md

 beta across entire gradient: tropics vs temperate
 too much to do beta + turnover + nestedness
 carabid elevational ranges (ecology)

+# Notes from writing meeting 2015.04.16
+Basic structure of intro is alright
+. how to tie different parts together?
+. what's interesting?
+. play up biological differences between subfamilies?
+. definitely a paragraph about subfamily differences (previous work)
+	. include some natural history information here
+	. these are variable, these aren't - treat as binomial even?
+	. coarse way to look at evolutionary trajectories
+. turnover within a genus/subfamily?
+.
+LIDAR data could be useful?
+Spatial scale and resolution?
+.
+Mtn passes higher?
+	  .
+Rap's rule
+	  . turnover should be higher with smaller range size?
+	  . taxonomic patterns
+.
+Most diverse genus/sf predicting the rest - more robust way to do it
+.
+Scale multisite metrics for number of sites